JulianT2013/v4-documentation/_v4 documentation/developer-template-configuration-and-image.md

 }

 /**
- * The configuration class name should be the exact same as the template file name (with hyphens replaced with underscores) *
+ * The configuration class name should be the same name as the PHP template file name with the following modifications:
+ *     The file extension is omitted (.php)
+ *     Any hyphens (-) should be replaced with underscores (_)
+ *     The class name should be in sentance case (the first character of each word separated by a hyphen (-) or underscore (_) should be uppercase)
+ *
- * For instance, a template called core-simple.php would have a class of "core_simple" *
+ * For instance, a template called core-simple.php or core_simple.php would have a configuration class of "Core_Simple" *
- * This naming convention is very important, otherwise the software cannot correctly load the configuration */ class my_super_custom_template implements Helper_Interface_Config {
+ * This naming convension is very important, otherwise the software cannot correctly load the configuration *
+ * @since 4.0
+ */
+class My_Super_Custom_Template implements Helper_Interface_Config {

     /**
      * Return the templates configuration structure which control what extra fields will be shown in the "Template" tab when configuring a form's PDF.